ivanka2012/WallEDecomp/README.md

 ## Build

 If you want to build this project, you'll need to have the following:
 - A machine with OS X 10.4 (Tiger) installed.
-10.5 and 10.6 might also work.
+You'll probably want an x86 machine.
+Newer version might also work, like 10.5 and 10.6.
 - Xcode 2.4 (not 2.4.1!).
 In Xcode, the only parts that are necessary are the OS X SDK, Apple's fork of gcc (version 5363), Apple's own linker (`ld`), assembler (`as`), strip tool (`strip`), and Make.
 These may or may not have toggleable options in the Xcode installer.

 Once you have all of that, copy the contents of this repository to the OS X machine, open the Terminal app on the OS X machine, navigate to the directory of the copied repository and do this:

 `make`

 You should now have two binaries: `ZOUNA.executable` and `ZOUNA.stripped.executable`.
+These binaries, if everything went right, should have been compiled for the Intel x86 architecture.
 You'll probably want to match against `ZOUNA.executable`, as `ZOUNA.stripped.executable` has the exact same `strip -x` command ran on it as WALL-E Mac's game executable that was RtM.

 ## License